robert-claypool/robert-claypool.github.io/_posts/2016-11-05-scrum-story-points.md

 of uncertainty unless they work for days breaking the tasks down.
-However, from sprint to sprint as they work through the stories, the team will develop a cadence of completing <x> units of work they had 'rough estimated', i.e. their **velocity**.
+However, from sprint to sprint as they work through the stories, the team will develop a cadence of completing <x> units of work they had 'rough estimated', i.e. their velocity.
 This means that they can relatively accurately estimate how long portions of the backlog will take to get done with simple rough estimates that the team can produce long before they even consider doing them.
 However, to make this work the